AriaSalvatrice/punchcard/README.md

-This repository will spell out "im gay lol" on my profile in the coming months.
-It will finish executing on 2024-05-04.
-It should look like this:
+This repository simulate a tireless passion for providing my labor to capital by generating fake github activity.
+Linkedin available upon request.

+It looks like this:

 ![](lol.png)

-Linkedin available upon request.
+Season 2 is ongoing and will finish November 23.

 https://www.laurencegellert.com/software/github-graph-builder/